-Estimated added revenue:
+Estimated added revenue: Example for colorectal cancer ASN's

-- Fee-for-service programs documented positive contribution margin of patient navigation for CRC screening due to recovery of colonoscopy procedures.
+- > Fee-for-service programs documented positive contribution margin of patient navigation for colorectal cancer screening due to recovery of colonoscopy procedures.
 The net revenue associated with increased colonoscopy volume exceeded the program cost per additional colonoscopy, and this yielded a net financial benefit.^{1,2,3} Colonoscopy reimbursement from Medicare is \$582 for ambulatory surgical centers and \$992 for hospital outpatient departments.4 There may be additional added revenue for pathology and surgical procedures. - > Global capitation programs documented costs savings due to earlier detection of cancer and lower the total medical expenditure from late stage diagnosis or from cancer prevention from early removal of adenomas.^{5,6}

-Cost-effectiveness (of patient navigators for CRC):
+Cost-effectiveness: Example using patient navigators for colorectal cancer screening

-Incremental Cost Effectiveness Ratio (ICER) per Quality Adjusted Life Year (QALY) for patient navigation for CRC (ICER comparing patient navigator to no patient navigator): Average \$3400 per QALY gained.^{1,3,5,7,8,9} The threshold to be cost effective at societal and payer level is less than \$100,000.10
+Incremental Cost Effectiveness Ratio (ICER) per Quality Adjusted Life Year (QALY) for patient navigation for colorectal cancer (ICER comparing patient navigator to no patient navigator): Average \$3400 per QALY gained.^{1,3,5,7,8,9}

+The threshold to be cost effective at societal and payer level is less than \$100,000.10